nicoespeon/understandlegacycode.com/content/blog/when-should-you-stop-refactoring-legacy-code/index.md

 > Well, these tests are all coupled and it's bad.
 I should start decoupling them first!

-And I actually started to do that.
-But I started a 1h timer for this.
+And I actually started doing that.
+Hopefully, I was wise enough to also start a 1h timer for this.

 After 1h, I stopped and I reflected on my progress.
 It turned out that cleaning up the tests wasn't an easy task — who could have guessed…